 I owe several debts of gratitude in the preparation of this book.
-Winston Smith, editor at Return of Kings, devoted much effort in reviewing the final manuscript, and made many welcome suggestions.
+My friend Winston Smith devoted much effort in reviewing the final manuscript, and made many welcome suggestions.
 I am also appreciative of the many readers of Thirty-Seven who contacted me personally to offer enthusiastic statements of support and encouragement.
 They are legion, and are heard.
-Finally, my special thanks go to Roosh Valizadeh, for his consistent backing, unflagging energy, and many expressions of faith in the project.
 A special place in this writer’s own pantheon must be reserved for the accommodating kindness of these selfless souls.

 [To see purchase details, click on the book cover above, or here]

 Saepe eruentis veritas patuit malo.
 [Oedipus IV.825]